 - Foodie at heart?
 Sacramento is America’s Farm-to-Fork Capital!
 There are more restaurants with high Zagat ratings in Sacramento than anywhere else in Northern California.
 Fine dining can be found scattered among the many favorite pizza and burger joints.

 - Beer Lovers Unite!
 More than 50 local breweries operate in and around the city, and many of them source their ingredients locally, ensuring unique flavor profiles and truly local beers.
 Today’s Sacramento beer scene is vibrant and includes tours of hop yards owned by local brewers to beer dinners, multiple beer festivals, the Farm-to-Fork Celebration, and craft brew tasting rooms scattered throughout the downtown and Midtown core; it’s more accessible than ever before.

 - Want to shop ’til you drop?
 A shopper’s dream!
 Besides the many small boutiques and large malls, Old Sacramento Waterfront is a National Historic Landmark full of shopping and small eateries.

 - Night owl?
-Between the nightclubs, breweries, small music venues, and Broadway shows, residents can enjoy night-life they way they want to.
-Live music can often be heard at the local breweries, coffee shops, and restaurants.
+Between the nightclubs, breweries, small music venues, and Broadway shows, residents can enjoy nightlife the way they want to.
+Live music can often be heard at local breweries, coffee shops, and restaurants.

 - Love to Travel?
 Weekend trips to Tahoe, Wine Country, and San Fransisco are all under 2 hours away.
 The Sacramento International Airport will happily bring you to any destination you may be craving.